 Closed-circuit television (CCTV) or digital video recorders (DVR) are perfect solutions for monitoring your home surroundings and business premises.
 These cameras record the daily happenings and provide law enforcement with video evidence.
 However, in some unfortunate instances, you can lose CCTV footage.

-If you’ve deleted crucial footage, read this guide to the end to learn how to recover deleted videos from the hard drive or SD card of your CCTV/DVR.
+If you’ve deleted crucial footage, read this guide to the end to learn how to recover deleted CCT/DVR footage from the hard drive or SD card.